-Assisting the Congress in carrying out its functions is the Executive Branch, headed by the president of the All-College Student Government and his cabinet: secretary of organizations, attorney, treasurer, secretary of high school cooperation, campus chest and secretary of state affairs.
+Assisting the Congress in carrying out its functions is the executive branch, headed by the president of the All-College Student Government.
+He is assisted by the cabinet comprised of 18 people who maintain departments responsible for the administration of government projects and the enforcement of laws.

-The Judiciary Branch is set up to decide cases concerning Student Government problems and to hear appeals, approved by the Dean of Students' office, concerning student disciplinary action.
+The Judiciary Branch is set up to decide the legality of Student Government action and to hear appeals from the Men's and Women's Judiciary and these approved by the Dean of Students' office, concerning student disciplinary action.